timothyliutl/memesapp/README.md

 Lmao this has none.
 We just want to create a solution to a problem that no one has and a product that no one asked for.

 ## Backend steps
+* Create model to classify sentiment of text message
 * Scrape the web for a bunch of photos of Michael
-* Figure out a algorithm to use to classify sentiments of a message
+* Figure out an algorithm to use to classify sentiments of a message
 * Use facial detection to classify emotions of Michael